COVID-19 Vaccine Update

 EvergreenHealth is now offering the pediatric COVID-19 Pfizer vaccine for children 6 months to 5 years old to current Primary Care patients.
 The pediatric vaccine is available at all of our locations other than EvergreenHealth Internal Medicine and EvergreenHealth Primary Care clinics in Sultan or Duvall.

 If your child is a patient with EvergreenHealth Primary Care, please contact your child’s practice to schedule a vaccination appointment.

-If your child is not an established patient with EvergreenHealth Primary Care, we encourage you to call your child's pediatrician or primary care provider to schedule a vaccine appointment.
-To learn about other vaccine locations and more information, please visit Public Health – Seattle & King County's website.
+If your child is not an established patient with EvergreenHealth Primary Care, we encourage you to call your child's pediatrician or primary care provider to learn more about your options.
+To learn about other vaccine locations and for more information, please visit Public Health – Seattle & King County's website.

 As of December 2021, the CDC recommends everyone 16 years and older who received the Johnson & Johnson, Pfizer, or Moderna COVID-19 vaccine primary series to get a booster dose.

 - If you got the Pfizer COVID-19 Vaccine: You should wait six months or more after your second dose to get your booster.